 Training: I can’t stress how IMPORTANT training is to a Newborn Photographer I have invested THOUSANDS of pounds and I have lost track of the hundreds of hours in classes to learn proper safety and posing techniques for what is, lets be honest the most important thing in your life!
 I go on newborn retreats spending a whole weekend with trainers, watch live training videos, and purchase photography classes in order to continually learn and improve.
 Your little one’s safety is of the utmost importance.
 On top of the training for handling your new baby safely there is the training to maintain a high level of editing skills, hours can be spent learning new techniques.
 If you think of other sectors, you would expect them to have many hours of training and experience, Doctor, Mechanic, Builder you wouldn’t want to allow a mechanic access to your car unless you knew he was qualified to do so.
 Please chose someone experienced to handle your fragile and precious new gift, don’t be afraid to ask questions about who they have trained with, when they last trained or even a client referral, any newborn photographer investing in training will have no qualms about answering those questions.

-Flexibility: Babies come on their own timeline.
-You have a due date and will plan childcare for siblings, maternity cover at work etc but those babies tend to arrive when they are good and ready.
+work etc but those babies tend to arrive when they are good and ready.
 I need to maintain an incredibly flexible diary for that reason, I cannot book a specific date for a session until the baby is actually born.
 This means that there are a very limited number of sessions I can book per month, and will often have to turn down work as I need to maintain the flexibility to do your session at a moments notice.
 This will ultimately limit the number of sessions I can do.

 Time: Newborn photography takes time, a LOT of time.
 A standard outdoor family session can be completed anywhere between 15 minutes and an hour depending on the package you book, the number of family members and if the younger members want to play ball.
 The average full gallery newborn session can last 2-4 hours.
 Once you arrive at the studio the baby needs to be fed and then soothed to sleep.
 This process can take 10 minutes or 30.
 From there I move to posing, soothing, positioning, soothing, changing backdrops, changing props, soothing, changing hats, soothing, cleaning up the accidents, soothing, stopping for another feed.
 Those of you who have seen me work know it takes a lot of patience to get every finger and toe settled into the perfect place and position.
 There is so much more involved then most realise and clients often walk away stunned at how hard the season is for me.